 Where do we meet for the tour?
-Whistler ATV has an office inside the Hilton Whistler Resort, on the lobby level Art Gallery Row.
-We also do pickups from most major Whistler Village hotels upon request.
+Our main meeting location is at our office inside the lobby level of the Hilton Whistler Resort, in the middle of Art Gallery Row.
+If meeting there please be no later than 15 minutes prior to your tour.
+We also offer pick ups from many major Whistler Village hotels, upon request.

-What time do we meet for our tours?
-If you are getting picked up at the Hilton Office, please arrive 15-20 minutes prior to your tour time.
-If you are being picked up from the Four Seasons or Chateau Fairmont, your pick up time will be 15mins prior to your tour time inside that lobby.
-If you are being picked up from Nita Lake Lodge or Legends in Creekside, your pick up time will be at your designated tour time.
-If you are driving yourself to our base, please arrive for your tour time.
+What time do we meet for our tour?
+If you are getting picked up at the Hilton Office, please arrive no later than 15 minutes prior to your tour time.
+If you are being picked up from the Four Seasons or Chateau Fairmont, your pick up time will be 15 minutes prior to your tour time inside that lobby.
+If you are being picked up from Nita Lake Lodge or Legends in Creekside, your pick up time will be your designated tour time.
+If you are driving yourself to our base facility, please arrive for your tour time.

 What’s included in our tour?
-All tours include transportation to and from Whistler village to our base in the Brandywine Valley (10-15min), helmets, boots, clothing and goggles if required, fuel, machine rental and your guide for the tour – gratuity for your guide not included.
+All tours include transportation to and from Whistler Village to our base facility in the Brandywine Valley (10-15 minutes south of the Village), helmets, boots, clothing and goggles if required, fuel, machine rental and your guide for the tour – gratuity for your guide not included.

 Can we bring our cameras and GoPros?
 Of course!
-Cameras and GoPros are encouraged to help you capture the beautiful Brandywine Valley and surround Whistler backcountry.
-Just make sure you have a secure place to store them (trails get dusty!) – some of our helmets do have GoPro mounts on them already.
-All we ask is that you tag your adventures with us at #WhistlerATV or on Facebook/Twitter with @WhistlerATVLtd – Instagram @Blackcombsnow
+Cameras and GoPros are encouraged to help you capture the beautiful Brandywine Valley and surrounding Whistler back-country.
+Just make sure you have a secure place to store them (trails get dusty!).
+Some of our helmets do have GoPro mounts on them already.
+If you get a good shot, don’t forget to tag #WhistlerATV on your social media or @WhistlerATV on Facebook/Twitter and @whistlerATV on Instagram.

 Do we have to wear a helmet?
-Definitely.
-Everyone who is going on an ATV or Side by Side must wear a helmet.
-No helmet, no riding, no exceptions.
+Yes.
+Everyone who is riding on an ATV or Side by Side with us must wear a helmet.
+No helmet, no riding – no exceptions.

 Release of Liability and Waiver Form.
 It is mandatory for all tour participants to sign a Release of Liability and Waiver form.
 Any participant under the age of 19 must be accompanied by an adult that can sign on their behalf.